No Fees Unless We Win (206) 919-3215

 While there are plenty of injuries that occur due to negligence or malice, many simply are the result of accidents.
 Though they may seem small, accidental injuries can be quite severe.
 A slip and fall accident in a dangerous location on with a poor landing can cause severe damage.

 The Centers for Disease Control and Prevention reports that there were over 30 million emergency department visits for accidental injuries in 2015.
 In the same year, 146,571 accidental injuries led to deaths.
 Accidental falls, motor vehicle accidents, and unintentional poisoning were some of the highest-ranking causes of death.

 To increase your awareness and help you avoid injury, here are some tips concerning some of the most common accidental injuries.
-For more information contact a personal injury lawyer in Seattle.
+For more information contact a personal injury lawyer in Seattle or Bellevue today.